800-450-6118

 You're making the right decision!

-You’re making the right decision to solve your hand pain issues by changing your workstation right now.
+You’re making the right decision to solve your hand pain issues by first changing your workstation -- right now.
 And a carpal tunnel keyboard is an excellent way to start.

-Sadly, there are thousands of people who wished they did the same thing – but it was too late for them.
-They underwent surgery and extensive recovery and rehabilitation simply because they delayed nipping their hand pain problem in the bud.
+Sadly, there are thousands of people who wished they did the same thing, but it was too late for them.
+They underwent carpal tunnel surgery and extensive recovery and rehabilitation simply because they delayed nipping their hand pain problem in the bud.

 Conclusions

-A carpal tunnel keyboard is a good workstation modification to help control carpal tunnel hand pain and numbness.
+A carpal tunnel keyboard is a good workstation modification to help control the hand pain and numbness of carpal tunnel syndrome.
 There are several features to look for, depending on what your needs are.

 Share by: